 Q&A with “Excellence in Self-service Winner” – Frost and Sullivan

-Purchasing Power®, a large eCommerce company that enables employers to offer employee purchase programs, recently won the “Excellence in Self-service” award from Frost & Sullivan.
+Purchasing Power®, a large eCommerce company that enables employers to offer employee purchase programs, recently won the “Excellence in Self-service” award from Frost & Sullivan then followed that up with the Stevie Award for “Best Return on Customer Service Investment.”
 One year into their AI-powered virtual agent implementation with SmartAction, they took the stage at Customer Contact West to explain how they deflected 25% of call volume via automation, raised NPS by 17%, and achieved their ROI within 3-months.

 SmartAction (SA): Congratulations on the win!
 Can you share your origin story as to what put you on the path to consider conversational AI self-service?